jerryzhenleicai/linux-window-switcher/README.md

-For Linux and other X Window System based desktop OS, this Python script allows you to switch any given window through a keyboard shortcut, which is in most cases fasters than mouse clicking or Alt-Tab.
+For Linux and other X Window System based desktop OS, this Python script allows you to switch any given window through a keyboard shortcut, which is in most cases faster than mouse clicking or Alt-Tab.

+This tool depends on the xdotool utility from X Windows (apt install xdotool for Debian etc).

 ### INSTALL: